Służew: Until the 20th century

 The St. Catherine Church, dating to 1848.
 Its parish was established in 1238 as the first within modern Warsaw.

 Signs of human settlements from the Stone Age (4000 BCE and 2000 BCE), Bronze Age (3300 BCE to 1200 BCE), and of the Lusatian culture (1300 BCE to 500 BCE) have been found in the area of Warsaw Escarpment and Służewiec Stream.

 By 1065, the area was inhabited by the Catholic monks of the Order of Saint Benedict, who founded there their missionary centre.
 In 1238, the Catholic Parish of St. Catherine was founded by duke Konrad I of Masovia, ruler of the Duchy of Masovia, and erected by bishop Paweł II of Bnin.
 It is the oldest parish within modern boundaries of Warsaw.
 At the same time, the Służew Old Cemetery was also founded nearby.
 Archaeological findings suggest that before that, it was a place of worship of Slavic pagans, with signs of fire burning constantly for several hundred years.
 It is unknown what the first church built there looked like.
 In the 13th century, a wooden church was built in its place, and was later replaced with a brick structure in the 16th century.

-By 1238, the village of Służewo (later known as Służew), was placed near Sadurka river, and owned by the Catholic Order of Canon Regulars of St. Augustin from Czerwińsk nad Wisłą.
+By 1238, the village of Służewo (later known as Służew), was placed near Sadurka stream (with Służewiec Stream currently being its only remainder), and owned by the Catholic Order of Canon Regulars of St. Augustin from Czerwińsk nad Wisłą.
 In 1240, it was acquired by duke Konrad I of Masovia, who then gifted it to his knight and count, Gotard of Służew, on 27 April 1245.
 His descendants became the Służewiecki family of the Radwan heraldic clan, who owned this land until the 17th century.
 The village came into prosperity in the 16th century thanks to selling its grain to Gdańsk.
 At the end of the 17th century, the village was bought by king John III Sobieski, and incorporated into the Wilanów Estate.
 In the following decades, Służew changed owners numerous times.
 Among them was nobleman August Aleksander Czartoryski, who expanded the agricultural estate of Służew, and financed the rebuilding of the St. Catherine Church in 1742.
 The template was later again rebuilt in 1848, in the Romanesque Revival style.